josjsjen/orbit-trial-tutorials/pt3-data-health-monitoring.md

 You should be able to see in the explorer on the left hand side that a new file called "my_contract.pkl" has been created.

-Next, add these two lines of code to the `predict(...)` function in `model.py`.
+Next, add these two lines of code to the `def predict(...)` function in `model.py`.
 Insert this after the line `# insert DataContract validation code here #` which should be around line 74
 ```python
     # insert DataContract validation code here #
     dc = DataContract.load(".", "my_contract")